 At the beginning of PSC, very few investigators or prosecutors in Idaho had an expertise in high tech child exploitation cases.
 That has changed as a result of the momentum created by PSC.
 Today, a growing cadre of highly dedicated, well-trained individuals is working cooperatively across jurisdictional lines attacking child exploitation crimes.

 Each year since the creation of PSC has brought progressively more involvement by our partner agencies in high tech child exploitation and sex offender registration investigations.
-Most notably, interest from higher-level law enforcement managers has markedly improved, as evidenced by more people being sent to training, additional staff being dedicated to PSC cases.
-This has resulted in the identification and apprehension of greater numbers of offenders, many of who are “hands-on” abusers, whose conduct is a hidden but very real threat to the community.
+Most notably, interest from higher-level law enforcement managers has markedly improved, as evidenced by more people being sent to training and additional staff being dedicated to PSC cases.
+This has resulted in the identification and apprehension of greater numbers of offenders, many of whom are “hands-on” abusers whose conduct is a hidden but very real threat to the community.

 Project Safe Childhood - Department of Justice

 ** Download the free Adobe Acrobat Reader by Clicking Here.